Best cheap gravel bikes 2024 – our top-rated gravel bikes under $1,500

 All the gravel bikes on our list have disc brakes, but most use cable-operated actuation.
 Although a cable disc brake will still be more powerful than a rim brake, the best braking systems are hydraulic disc brakes.

 If you can, opt for a gravel bike with hydraulic brakes.
-They be a bit harder to find at this price point, and more burdensome in terms of maintenance (since they require a bleed occasionally), but the improved modulation, fade-free deceleration, and reduced finger fatigue will be hugely beneficial on those long fire road descents.
+They can be a bit harder to find at this price point, and more burdensome in terms of maintenance (since they require a bleed occasionally), but the improved modulation, fade-free deceleration, and reduced finger fatigue will be hugely beneficial on those long fire road descents.

 Some internal cable routing systems can be annoying, allowing your shift or brake cables to rattle inside the frame, which can become maddening on a long gravel ride.
 That said, a slick internally routed frame does look a lot more premium and hides it from potential damage.